tsgates/arch-wiki-markdown/wiki/ATI.md

 /etc/X11/xorg.conf.d/20-radeon.conf may fix the problem.
 See performance tuning for more information.

-> No Desktop Effects in KDE4 with X1300 and Radeon Driver
+> No desktop effects in KDE4 with X1300 and Radeon driver

 A bug in KDE4 may prevent an accurate video hardware check, thereby deactivating desktop effects despite the X1300 having more than